exitxingling/learngit/readme.txt

-her  name is celine xing
+HIS  name is celine xing
 this is my first git test file haha hello baby so cute